Thomson Reuters (TRI)

 Steve Hasker, President and Chief Executive Officer

-Steve Hasker assumed his role as President and Chief Executive Officer of Thomson Reuters on March 15, 2020.
-Prior to this, he served as Senior Adviser to TPG Capital, a private equity firm, and as Chief Executive Officer of CAA Global, a TPG Capital portfolio company.
-He also held positions as Global President and Chief Operating Officer of Nielsen, an information, data, and measurement firm, and spent over a decade as a partner at McKinsey & Company in the global media, information, and technology practice.
+Steve Hasker assumed his role as President and Chief Executive Officer of Thomson Reuters in March 2020.
+Prior to joining Thomson Reuters, he served as Senior Adviser to TPG Capital, a private equity firm, and was the Chief Executive Officer of CAA Global, a TPG Capital portfolio company.
+Hasker also held the position of global president and chief operating officer at Nielsen.
+He spent over a decade as a partner in the global media, information, and technology practice at McKinsey & Company.
+His career began at PwC, where he qualified as a chartered accountant.

 Michael Eastwood, Chief Financial Officer

-Michael Eastwood is the Chief Financial Officer for Thomson Reuters, a role he assumed in 2020.
-He joined Thomson in 1998 and has held several senior finance roles within the company, including Senior Vice President and Head of Corporate Finance since January 2016.
-Previously, he was Chief Operations Officer for Thomson Reuters Latin America and Chief Financial Officer of the company's Intellectual Property & Science business, which was sold in 2016.
-Before joining Thomson, he worked in various finance and accounting roles at Fleer/SkyBox International and PwC.
+Michael Eastwood serves as Chief Financial Officer for Thomson Reuters.
+He joined Thomson in 1998 and has held several senior finance roles, including Senior Vice President and Head of Corporate Finance since January 2016.
+Eastwood was previously Chief Operations Officer for Thomson Reuters Latin America and Chief Financial Officer of the company's Intellectual Property & Science business, which was sold in 2016.
+Before joining Thomson, he held various finance and accounting positions at Fleer/SkyBox International and PwC.

 AI Analysis | Feedback